kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 A delivery confirmation response is a JSON record with the following fields:
 - `id` a copy of the `id` field from the corresponding request.
 - `status` a human-readable string explaining the cause of an error (if any).
 In case processing was sucessful, it is `"ok"`.

-## Glossary

-- _Endpoint (short: EP)_ — end device that produces data.
-The user is interested in differentiating all endpoints.
-Endpoint can be virtual.